-The automated machine learning platform described here is built largely on the tools available within the Machine Learning Toolkit.
+The automated machine-learning platform described here is built largely on the tools available within the Machine Learning Toolkit.
 The purpose of this platform is to help automate the process of applying machine-learning techniques to real-world problems.
 In the absence of expert machine-learning engineers this handles the following processes within a traditional workflow.

 - Data preprocessing

-- Feature engineering and feature selection
+- Feature extraction and selection

 - Model selection